Valida zk-VM

 The Valida zk-VM implementation is available to the public.
 Lita is still working on some known issues with the Valida zk-VM implementation affecting correctness and completeness of the prover / verifier pair, including:

-The following arithmetic operations are unconstrained or wrongly constrained:
+The following arithmetic operations are under-constrained:

-DIV32 (32-bit unsigned division),
+SDIV32 (32-bit unsigned division),

 MULHS32 (32-bit signed multiply, high bits only).